Buying an investment property

 Since not all investment properties are the same, it’s important to determine what type of property fits your requirements.
-Do you want to become a landlord, or would you rather restore and resell properties?
-Are you interested in apartment buildings and other commercial real estate, or in buying land that can be developed?
+Do you want to become a Residential Rental Provider (RRP), or would you rather restore and resell properties?
+Are you interested in apartment buildings and other commercial real estates, or in buying land that can be developed?

 We recommend speaking to a qualified Financial Planner who can give you advice as to which is the best strategy for you.